tomsabala/CGEO/README.md

 The algorithms are implemented in C++ and are wrapped with PyBind11 to use in Python.

-The reason for the project is educational, I am challenginע my self with implementing the algorithms so I can understand the theoretic material better.
+The reason for the project is educational, I am challenging my self with implementing the algorithms so I can understand the theoretic material better.

 This is an on-going project and has new features every now and then.